Garbaz/userscripts/README.md

 # Userscripts

 Some userscripts I made.
-Make sure to read any comments in the code.
+Make sure to read any comments in the code for further information.

 Some are also published on [Greasyfork](https://greasyfork.org/en/users/683917), though I can't promise that they always are the same version as in this repo.